 Suggestions

-Add specific concrete actions such as 'create resource blocks, define variables and outputs, configure providers, structure modules' to improve specificity.
+Add specific concrete actions like 'create resource blocks, define variables and outputs, structure modules, configure providers and backends'.

-Include additional trigger terms users might naturally use, such as '.tf files', 'infrastructure as code', 'IaC', 'terraform modules', 'terraform providers'.
+Include additional trigger terms users might naturally say, such as '.tf files', 'infrastructure as code', 'IaC', 'terraform modules', 'terraform providers'.

 | Dimension | Reasoning | Score |